Visual symbolic mechanisms: Emergent symbol processing in vision language models: Appendix

-Our RSA approach targets two distinct sources of token-level activations that we hypothesize encode object-level information.
-The first source is the last token in the sequence, positioned immediately before the description of the target object.
-This token represents a critical decision point where the model must have integrated all relevant information to generate the appropriate object description.
+We performed RSA on embeddings from two different token position sources.
+The first was the last token in the sequence, positioned immediately before the description of the target object.
+This token represents a critical decision point where the model must integrate all relevant information to generate the appropriate object description.
 Analyzing this single token position yields RSMs of shape [1, T, T], where T represents the number of trials.

-The second source consists of the comma tokens that punctuate each object description in the prompt.
+The second source was the comma tokens that punctuate each object description in the prompt.
 Specifically, we analyze the comma tokens that follow each of the N-1 object descriptions preceding the target.
-These tokens serve as natural boundaries between object descriptions and we find that they encode information about the preceding object in the description.
-This multi-token approach produces RSMs of shape [N-1, T, T], enabling us to track how object representations evolve through the depth of the model.
-For both token sources, we extract activations from two locations within the model: the residual stream and the attention block outputs.
+These tokens serve as natural boundaries between object descriptions and we found that they encode information about the preceding object in the description.
+This multi-token approach produces RSMs of shape [N-1, T, T].
+For both token position sources, we extract activations from two locations within the model: the residual stream and the attention block outputs.